 During the drought of 2003-4, the water flow from the spring fell as low as 14 gallons per minute, resulting in the drying up of ponds 2 and 3.
 Approximately 30%-50% of water is lost from the ponds by seepage through the permeable pond bottom.
 Pima County dug a well and installed a pump on the property to keep water in the main pond.
 Renovation of the Main Pond and Pond 2 at Agua Caliente Park was part of a Bond package in 2015, but voters did not pass this bond.
 In 2016 Pima County used portions of a flood control grant to install an impermeable liner to reduce seepage loss from Pond 2.
 Pond 2 now has water and will be used to house the waterfowl during renovations of the Main Pond.

-When the Main Pond is renovated it will be contoured to accommodate the various waterfowl.
-Cattails and other invasive plant species will be removed or reduced and a liquid polymer emulsion liner will be installed to reduce water seepage loss from the current 14,337,444 gallons/year to 325,851 gallons/year.
+The Main Pond was renovated in 2019-2020.
+The pond bottom was contoured to accommodate the various waterfowl.
+Cattails and other invasive plant species were removed and a liquid polymer emulsion liner was installed to significantly reduce water seepage loss.
 Although many palms will be removed, most of them will remain to better manage water usage.
-The oasis character of the park will be retained.
+A new waterfowl/wildlife island was built and a new bridge installed to open the island to people.
+This renovation retained the oasis character of the park.

 5500 Years ago (3500 BC).
 Archaic projectile points found within the park boundaries suggest that the site was used by hunters and gatherers.